pedroka-dev/Bannerlord-Iron-Will/README.md

  - [Iron Will - Kleptomania ModDB page](https://www.moddb.com/mods/iron-will-kleptomania)

 # Features
- - 3 new menus for stealing from Villages and Towns, which allows player to steal trading goods and food.
+  - 3 new menus for stealing from Villages and Towns, which allows player to steal trading goods, food or animal.
+  - Scalable Roguery XP on steal attempt, independent of the outcome.
+Current: 20 * learningRateBonus.
   - Can steal without being detected (RNG, chances of detection decreases with Roguery Skill, Night Time and increases by Severe Criminal rating).
   - If detected, decreases relationship with the settlement owner and settlement notables  (-15 by default, double if from same faction and also decreases with faction leader).
   - If detected, applies criminal rating with faction (35 for towns and 30 for village by default).
   - Dynammic minimun received ammount of goods (RNG, minimun ammount increases with Roguery Skill).
   - Max ammount of availiable goods scales with settlement prosperity / hearth.
   - On steal, decreases settlement prosperity / hearth and actually affects the settlement loot pool.
+  - Penalty of +10% detection chance for each consecutive steal atempt for the same Faction.
+Consecutive steal atempt decays by 5% every day.
   - Configurable Steal modifiers and default values at "xxKleptomaniaSettings.xml".
   - NLogger for debugging reasons at "KleptomaniaLog.txt".

  ![alt text](https://raw.githubusercontent.com/pedro-ca/bannerlord_iron_will/master/Kleptomania/Thumbnails/steal%20from%20town%20thumbnail.jpg)
  ![alt text](https://raw.githubusercontent.com/pedro-ca/bannerlord_iron_will/master/Kleptomania/Thumbnails/steal%20from%20villages%20thumbnail.jpg)